<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <p>This is the magic that makes feel things in the crotch.
 The solution

-used here is to use diodes to create a kind-of OR circuit by deriving
+used here is to use diodes to create a sort-of OR circuit by deriving

 schematic for reference</a>.</p>